-Geo object: Traffic separation scheme roundabout (TSSRON)
+Geo object: Traffic separation scheme roundabout (TSSRON) (A)

-DATEND Attributes: CATTSS DATSTA RESTRN STATUS INFORM NINFOM
+INFORM NINFOM Attributes: CATTSS DATEND DATSTA RESTRN STATUS

-- Remarks: - Junctions other than crossings and roundabouts should be encoded using the object class TSSLPT (see clauses 10.2.1.1). - A TSSRON object must not overlap a TSEZNE object at its centre. - In some cases, a precautionary area is established where routes meet or cross (see clause 10.2.1.8).
+- Junctions other than crossings and roundabouts should be encoded using the object class TSSLPT (see clause 10.2.1.1). - A TSSRON object must not overlap a TSEZNE object at its centre. - In some cases, a precautionary area is established where routes meet or cross (see clause 10.2.1.8).